 - Reputable installers will have online reviews and can typically provide contact information for references as well.

-Solar panels are made up of silicon.
+Solar panels are made of silicon.
 When sunlight hits a solar panel, electrons in the silicon begin to move, initiating a flow of electricity.
 This creates direct current (DC) electricity.
-A solar inverter will convert the DC electricity into alternating current (AC) for your home’s appliances to use.
+A solar inverter will convert the DC electricity into usable alternating current (AC) for your home.

 You can use EnergySage’s Solar Calculator to get ballpark estimates for solar costs and savings on your property.
 To use the calculator, you’ll need to input your address, confirm your roof, and enter an average monthly electricity cost.
 The resulting costs and savings estimates will take into account these factors, along with current pricing data and any available incentives.

-Every solar panel system is unique - the number of panels you’ll require depends on how much electricity you want to generate, the efficiency of the equipment, the proposed location of the solar panels, and your geography.
+Every solar panel system is unique - the number of panels you’ll need depends on how much electricity you want to generate, the efficiency of the equipment, the size of your roof, and your geography.
 When quoting a solar panel system, installers use design tools to propose an appropriately sized solar panel system based on these factors.
 Installers will also confirm system size at an in-person site visit prior to installation.

-Net metering is a solar incentive that allows you to send any excess electricity your solar panels produce back to the grid for credits.
-You can draw electricity from the grid and use these credits come night time when your solar panel system is not generating power.
-If your solar panel system produces more than you used in a given billing cycle, National Grid will add credits to use on a future electric bill.
-Alternatively, if you use more electricity than your solar panel system generates in a billing cycle, National Grid will charge you standard electricity rates for the “net” energy you used from the grid during that month.
+Net Energy Metering, or Net Metering, is a solar incentive that allows you to send any excess electricity your solar panels produce back to the grid for credits.
+You can draw electricity from the grid and use these credits at night when your solar panel system is not generating energy.
+If your solar panel system produces more than you used in a given billing cycle, we will add credits to use on a future electric bill.
+Alternatively, if you use more electricity than your solar panel system generates in a billing cycle, we will charge you standard electricity rates for the “net” energy you used from the grid during that month.